-Known as one of Japan’s most famed photographers, Hiroshi Sugimoto’s artworks extend to sculpture, installation, and architecture in an ongoing partnership with architect Tomoyuki Sakakida of New Material Research Laboratory, seeing their previous designs together include the Izu Photo Museum in Shizuoka and MOA (Museum of Art) in Atami, Japan.
+Known as one of Japan’s most famed artists, Hiroshi Sugimoto’s works extend to sculpture, installation, and architecture in an ongoing partnership with architect Tomoyuki Sakakida of New Material Research Laboratory, seeing their previous designs together include the Izu Photo Museum in Shizuoka and MOA (Museum of Art) in Atami, Japan.

 Here, their design for the Enoura Observatory sees the use of technical glass and unpolished Oya stone imbed with historical fossils, sourced from the Tochigi prefecture.
-The same stone is said to have been used for the Frank Lloyd Wright-designed Imperial Hotel in Tokyo.
+The same textured stone known for its porous properties used for the Frank Lloyd Wright-designed Imperial Hotel in Tokyo.

 Walking around the expansive site, each space is interconnected with the play of light and shadows.
 Sugimoto designed the same to respond to the natural movement of the sun, with the Summer Solstice Observation Gallery and the 70-metre Winter Solstice Observation Tunnel framing and illuminating the sunrise and sunset from Sagami Bay.